The last stands: Richmond starts taking down Confederate statues’ pedestals, too

 One job promises to be trickier than the others: The statue of Confederate Gen. A.P.
 Hill still stands in the middle of a busy intersection because his remains are buried beneath it — standing up, supposedly.
 City officials are negotiating with the general’s descendants in the Culpeper area to relocate his remains to a cemetery.

-Many of the pedestal sites will be landscaped until community efforts, led by the museums, come up with a long-term plan for what to do with the properties.
+The city will landscape many of the pedestal sites until community efforts, led by the museums, come up with a long-term plan for what to do with the properties.
 The fates of the Hill and Jackson sites, however, are already determined: The two intersections where they have stood like roadblocks will simply be paved over, to the relief of motorists and traffic cops alike.

 In total, the city will sock away some 1,280 stones, according to Welliver.
 More than 500 of the stones came from the granddaddy pedestal of them all, the 40-foot tower that once supported the figure of Gen. Robert E. Lee.
 The state of Virginia took down that statue and pedestal last year and deeded the property to the city.